Please note that Tapas no longer supports Internet Explorer.

 Jan 24, 2026

-The conference hall’s lights greeted Elena with a hardened clarity.
+The conference hall’s lights slapped Elena with a hardened clarity.

-Almost magnetically, countless pairs of eyes swiveled to observe her movements, each belonging to a mind with the power to rewrite societal knowledge itself.
+Almost magnetically, countless pairs of eyes swiveled to observe her movements, each belonging to a mind that stood at the apex of societal knowledge.

-She didn’t meet any of their gazes, holding her own steadily on the podium.
+She didn’t meet any of their gazes, keeping her own steadily on the podium.

 Calmly, she took center stage, holding her ground as she removed her papers from her bag.